nachoad/WDP-Quick-Start/README.md

-# WDP Quick Start guide + DSX Hands On
+# WDP Quick Start guide + DSX Hands-on

 ## Watson Data Platform (WDP) is an integrated platform of tools, services and data that helps companies accelerate their shift to become data-driven organizations.